iq-motion-control/iq-module-communication-doc/docs/tutorials/testing_with_control_center.rst

 Connecting to a module is simple.
 Make sure the module is powered on and connected to a USB-to-UART converter connected to your PC (see the `Hardware Setup`_ section for details).
 Then in the Connection section in the top right of the Control Center, leave the baud rate at 115200 bps and from the "PORT" dropdown select the serial port that corresponds with your USB-to-UART converter.
-Then click "Connect", and wait several seconds for the Control Center to connect to the module.
+Then click "Connect," and wait several seconds for the Control Center to connect to the module.

-If the connection is succesful, the Control Center will display "Module Connected Successfully" in the Log section in the top left and the Information section will be populated with information about the connectd module.
+If the connection is successful, the Control Center will display "Module Connected Successfully" in the Log section in the top left and the Information section will be populated with information about the connected module.
 The image below shows an example of what the Control Center will look like when connecting to a Vertiq 8108.
 If the module does not yet have a bootloader or upgrader, N/A is filled into the respective version.